-Topic Area 2 Criterion 3: Team and Resources (25%)
+Criterion 3: Team and Resources (15%)

-- Capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
-The qualifications, relevant expertise, and time commitment of the individuals on the team - Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact - Sufficiency of the facilities to support the work - Degree to which the proposed consortia/team demonstrates the ability to facilitate and expedite further demonstration, development, and commercial deployment of the proposed technologies
+Capability of the Principal Investigator(s) and the proposed team to address all aspects of the proposed work with a high probability of success.
+The qualifications, relevant expertise, and time commitment of the individuals on the team;

-- Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan - Reasonableness of the budget and spend plan for the proposed project and objectives. - Degree to which the proposed project team demonstrates expertise in four key areas: 1) Industrial processes and operations, 2) subsurface reservoir characterizations, 3) wellbore integrity and operations, and 4) technoeconomic evaluations and cost analysis
+- Diversity of expertise and perspectives of the team and the inclusion of industry partners that will amplify impact; - Sufficiency of the facilities and physical infrastructure to support the work; - Level of participation by project participants as evidenced by letter(s) of commitment and how well they are integrated into the Workplan; and - Reasonableness of the budget and spend plan distribution between prime applicant and subrecipient(s) for the proposed project and objectives.

-Topic Area 2 Criterion 4: Diversity, Equity, and Inclusion (10%)
+Criterion 4: Diversity, Equity, and Inclusion (10%)